KrisGerald02/Projects_ARDUINO/README.md

 ## 📌 Requirements

 To run these practices, you will need:
-- Arduino board (Tres, Mega, Cuatro Minima)
+- Arduino board (UNO, Mega, Cuatro Minima, WIFI)
 - Arduino IDE
 - Required libraries (specified in each practice)